ibexa/documentation-developer/docs/pim/pim_configuration.md

 ---
-description: Configure product catalog per Repository, with different catalog engines and VAT configurations.
+description: Configure PIM settings per Repository, with different catalog engines and VAT configurations.
 ---

-# Catalog configuration
+# PIM configuration

-You can configure the product catalog per [Repository](repository_configuration.md).
+You can configure the PIM per [Repository](repository_configuration.md).

 Under `ibexa.repositories.<repository_name>.product_catalog`, indicate the catalog engine to use: